-Non-Personal Information examples Information relating to the supply or procurement of goods/services bef approved publication 4 examples Anything subject to disclosure under the Freedom of Information Act Marketing or Press Information.
-Factual and general organisational data for public dissemination incl. annual reports or accounts HR Policies a Guidance and Computer passwords Legal advice or other information relating to legal action against or by the School
+Non-Personal Information examples Information relating to the supply or procurement of goods/services befor approved publication examples Anything subject to disclosure under the Freedom of Information Act Marketing or Press Information.
+Factual and general organisational data for public dissemination incl. annual reports or accounts HR Policies and Guidance Computer passwords Legal advice or other information relating to legal action against or by the School